 Commenting on a post is also an engagement action.
 Some business owners believe that having posts with many comments will generate “buzz” for their business.
-However, for small to medium sized businesses, expecting comments from their posts is unrealistic.
+However, for small to medium-sized businesses, expecting comments from their posts is unrealistic.

 The Numbers Behind Engagement

 Now let’s assume you pay for engagement ads.
 Now you can control how many people will see your ad because you’re willing to pay for it.
-The problem with doing this is that engagement ads include the goals of liking, commenting, and sharing.
+The problem with doing this is those engagement ads include the goals of liking, commenting, and sharing.
 You cannot separate those engagement actions.
 When you use this goal in ads, Facebook optimizes for people who are likely to engage in any way.
 We call these people digital social butterflies.
 These people will like almost anything.
 Is this what our client wants?

 There is no great value in targeting those people, and certainly, their engagement actions are not true endorsements of our brand/products.
 Moreover, back to the math, we want to look at the COST of each share.
 When we’ve studied the data, we’ve seen that cost per share is half on engagement ads versus click to website ads.
-However, cost per click to website is half on click to website ads versus engagement ads.
+However, the cost per click to a website is half on click to website ads versus engagement ads.
 Also, if your posts are around your brand/products and are not that exciting, then cost per share can significantly go up (two or 3 times higher) – clearly because your post is not that interesting or important.

 So what do you prefer?